frontpage.

 While there is some utility to platforms where "everyone" is, that a) never was actually true of any of them, as much as journalists loved to pretend Twitter reflected "everyone" and b) just not what most people need.

 It seems like if the masses aren’t swarming to it, it’s dead.
-I don’t know if a massive audience really equates to better conversations and content anyhow.
+I don’t think a massive audience ever equated to better conversations and content.
+Especially in our engagement economy.
 It seems to just dumb everything down and restarts Eternal September.
-I personally think Mastadon is on the right track.
-It feels closer to the early web for me and I think part of that is the fact out isn’t an everyday term like Twitter.
+I think Mastodon is on the right track.
+It feels closer to the early web to me and I think part of that is the fact out isn’t an everyday term like Twitter but it’s also how it’s architected.
+Albeit it is still short form content so had all of the problems that come with it.

 Bluesky / ATProto is very open, this makes it possible to track the exact statistics how the platform is growing (or shrinking currently):